istio/istio.io/content/en/docs/setup/install/virtual-machine/index.md

 ## Configure the VM namespace

-1. Create Namespace that will host the virtual machine
+1. Create the namespace that will host the virtual machine:

     {{< text bash >}}
     $ kubectl create namespace "${VM_NAMESPACE}"